-- Emergency evacuation plans are posted on the wall upstairs and downstairs.
+- Emergency evacuation plans are posted on the wall by the door.

-- All other emergency plans and helpful information can be found on the bulletin board.
+- All other emergency plans and resources can be found on the bulletin board.

 Communication is very important between parents and caregivers.
 If you have a concern, please don’t hesitate to talk to us about it.
 If we have a concern, we will talk to you about it.
-We have a bulletin board in the entry way that has information posted for your viewing.
 We keep you included in your child’s life at preschool with daily photos and notes in Play-N-Grow’s private Facebook Group for family members of currently enrolled children.
 We can call, text, or email you if there is something we feel we should converse with you about (that is not an emergency) before picking up your child.

 Illness Policy Update for Health and Safety due to Covid-19

 **Update 2022** Covid-19 policies have been evolving day by day.
 The provider will try to keep up to date on policies and suggestions given by the state and use discretion for screening illness.